napalm-automation/napalm-yang/docs/developers/translators/XMLTranslator.rst

 XMLTranslator
 =============

-XMLTranslator is responsible of translating a model into XML configuration.
+XMLTranslator is responsible for translating a model into XML configuration.

 Metadata
 --------